 - Fluids - you will need to drink some form of fluid to meet your body’s hydration needs after workouts.

-Walking is not as likely to cause injuries as its high impact cousin running, but there are a few conditions that distance walkers are susceptible to, especially in the early stages of training.
+Walking is not as likely to cause injuries as running, but there are a few conditions that distance walkers are susceptible to, especially in the early stages of training.
 Fortunately, it is relatively easy to prevent and treat these conditions.
 Let’s take a look at the three most common walking injuries:

 Blisters are abrasions that develop on the foot as a result of friction between the foot and the shoe, and sometimes the sock as well.
-Blisters can be hard to avoid for the beginning walker and indeed it is quite impossible to pursue a regular distance walking program without the skin on the major friction areas of your feet being affected.
-But the goal is to develop protective calluses on these areas rather than blisters.
+Blisters can be hard to avoid for the beginning walker, but the goal is to develop protective calluses on these areas rather than blisters.

 The common sign that a blister is developing is the feeling of a “hot spot” in a particular area of your foot as you walk.
 When you feel a hot spot, stop walking immediately and apply a lubricant such as petroleum jelly to the affected area.
 Lubricate this spot also before beginning your next several walks.
 This will allow these areas to adapt to the friction of walking more gradually and develop protective calluses instead of blisters.